Nearly all organizations own some NAS device that they can use for various purposes.

 Secondly, as a Web Server and thirdly; as a hypervisor; hosting Virtual Machines on their own.

-In this post, we focus on how to apply the best practices on such devices regardless of their usage.
+In this post, we focus on how to apply the best practices to such devices regardless of their usage.

 The below steps are vendor agnostic and can be applied to the majority of the NAS boxes: